This article was provided by Ryan Novas on behalf of National Autism Resources.

 The most important thing when creating a calming room is to make sure it meets the needs of your child.
 Include features that are most effective for him or her.
 Don’t forget to exclude or remove anything that is easily thrown or could hurt your child or others or cause damage to your house.

-Addendum: I’ve seen these other things used to calm people to prevent overstimulation or impatience.
-The first two were in a psychiatric unit for calming recovering mental patients.
+Addendum: I’ve seen these other things used to calm people to prevent overstimulation or anxiety.
+The first two were in a psychiatric unit for calming mental patients.

-- A bubbling aquarium, or a virtual aquarium on a computer monitor
+- A bubbling aquarium, or a digital aquarium on a computer monitor

-- A mobile or motion toy powered by a solar cell
+- A small motion toy powered by a solar cell

 Have you discovered something that works for your child?
 Please share.